Try out the AWS Application Load Balancer

 It's distributed on a path-based basis

-Previously, only L4 distribution was possible, but now LB with L7 distribution has been released.
+Previously, only L4 distribution was possible, but now a load balancer capable of L7 distribution has finally been released.

-I think various functions will be added in the future, so it seems like it will be useful in a variety of situations.
+I think various features will be added in the future, so it should be usable in a variety of situations.

 0